Two Routers on The Same Home Network

 • More difficult to set up as you need more networking knowledge to configure the internal router.

-• More costly as routers are more expensive than switches.
+• More costly as routers are generally more expensive than switches.

 Broadcast domains -Quick explanation